nsrr/cfs-documentation/pages/manuals/psg-reading-center/18-06-03-07-rules-for-assigning-sleep-stages.md

 Traces of low voltage activity at 12-14 Hz may begin to appear as the transition to Stage 2 approaches, but this activity is not defined as a sleep spindles until the rhythmic bursts are clearly visible for at least 0.5 s.

-Intervals of > 3 minutes between K complexes or spindles (and which do  not meet criteria for REM of delta sleep or Wake ) are staged as Stage 1 (“3 minute rule”).

 **<u>Stage 2 sleep</u>**